MicrosoftDocs/iis-docs/iis/application-frameworks/install-and-configure-php-applications-on-iis/using-fastcgi-to-host-php-applications-on-iis-60.md

 ---
-title: "Using FastCGI to Host PHP Applications on IIS 6.0 | Microsoft Docs"
+title: "Using FastCGI to Host PHP Applications on IIS 6.0"
 author: ruslany
-description: "This article explains how to use the Microsoft IIS FastCGI extension to set up and run PHP applications on Windows XP and Windows Server ® 2003 operating sys..." ms.author: iiscontent
+description: "This article explains how to use the Microsoft IIS FastCGI extension to set up and run PHP applications on Windows XP and Windows Server ® 2003 operating sys..." ms.date: 12/05/2007 ms.assetid: c9a924d7-5f0e-45f3-a4ad-2ebbc3fc619e msc.legacyurl: /learn/application-frameworks/install-and-configure-php-applications-on-iis/using-fastcgi-to-host-php-applications-on-iis-60 msc.type: authoredcontent
-manager: soshir
-ms.date: 12/05/2007
-ms.topic: article
-ms.assetid: c9a924d7-5f0e-45f3-a4ad-2ebbc3fc619e
-ms.technology: iis-appfx
-ms.prod: iis
-msc.legacyurl: /learn/application-frameworks/install-and-configure-php-applications-on-iis/using-fastcgi-to-host-php-applications-on-iis-60
-msc.type: authoredcontent
 ---